CyberGen49/discord-chatgpt/README.md

 # ChatGPT Discord Bot
-A Discord bot that allows users to interact with OpenAI's `gpt-3.5-turbo` large language model, which is the same one used for ChatGPT.
+A Discord bot that allows users to interact with OpenAI's large language models.

 Check out [the changelog](/Changelog.md) to see what's changed!